jsf3467v/tb-drug-resistance/README.md

 ## Future work

-- Outcome validation of the case-based layer against the TB Portals dataset, which carries real treatment outcomes, to replace the synthetic cohort where the evaluation most needs real signal.
-Real data raises the credibility of the result rather than guaranteeing a higher one, since rare resistant cases stay scarce even in the largest real cohorts.
+- Outcome validation of the case-based layer against the TB Portals dataset, which contains real treatment outcomes, to replace the synthetic cohort where the evaluation most needs real signal.
+Real data increases the credibility of the result rather than guaranteeing a higher one, since rare resistant cases remain scarce even in the largest real cohorts.

 - A learned model trained on the full genome-wide variant table and minimum-inhibitory-concentration magnitudes, to probe how much of the genotype-phenotype discordance ceiling can be recovered beyond the curated catalog.

-- Scoring the regimen layer on the objective it optimizes, treatment outcome and guideline-conformant choice, rather than exact match to the labeled regimen.
-This is the most tractable item here, since it needs no new data and removes the metric-mismatch portion of the shortfall directly.
+- Scoring the regimen layer on the objective it optimizes, treatment outcome and guideline-conformant choice, rather than an exact match to the labeled regimen.
+This is the most tractable item here, since it needs no new data and directly removes the metric-mismatch portion of the shortfall.

-- Confidence-gated deferral, where a sparse retrieval neighborhood abstains to the rule engine and coverage is reported alongside accuracy, turning rare-class data scarcity into a calibrated behavior.
+- Confidence-gated deferral, where a sparse retrieval neighborhood defers to the rule engine and coverage is reported alongside accuracy, turning rare-class data scarcity into a calibrated behavior.

 - Gene-aware injectable cross-resistance.
-The current whole-class rule flags amikacin, kanamycin, and capreomycin together, which the per-drug table shows over-calls amikacin and capreomycin against measured DST.
-Keying cross-resistance on the gene, with rrs conferring broad resistance and eis leaning toward kanamycin, would recover the lost precision without changing the tier results.
+The current whole-class rule flags amikacin, kanamycin, and capreomycin together, but the per-drug table shows over-calls for amikacin and capreomycin against measured DST.
+Keying cross-resistance to the gene, with rrs conferring broad resistance and eis leaning toward kanamycin, would recover the lost precision without changing the tier results.

 ## References